 Most experienced hackers invest a significant portion of their resources into identifying their target and then conducting thorough research about the company.

 Beyond public info available on the internet, like social media posts, press releases, or the news, hackers will try to find more confidential business information about the company in mind.

 This kind of reconnaissance includes familiarizing themselves with some of the following:

-After gathering enough information, fraudsters decide whom specifically they’re going to attack, and what believable scenario they’re going to craft to ensure the best chance of success.
+After gathering enough information, fraudsters decide whom they will attack and what believable scenario they will craft to ensure the best chance of success.

 They decide on the method they’re going to use and prepare accordingly.
 They’ll start to: